Rod Railing Pricing

 Aluminum, Cable, & Stainless Steel Posts

 Each material type has its merits and each is best in different scenarios.
 An aluminum system is a budget-friendly option that is ideal for indoor projects.
-However, with a fluoropolymer powder coat, aluminum posts can go outdoors and relatively near water.
+However, with an Endurance Powder Coat, aluminum posts can go outdoors and relatively near water.
 A 304 stainless steel system is ideal for outdoor projects that won’t see salt or water.
 It is also perfect if you want an indoor brushed stainless steel look.
 A 2205 duplex stainless steel system is the strongest and most corrosion-resistant system.
 2205 duplex stainless steel is the same material that is used on deep sea oil rigs.
 It will stand up to the elements in coastal applications, and last for years to come.